-6.5.2 The fire protection of floating docks, cranes, power plants, workshops, warehouses and other ships not specified in 6.5.1 shall be equivalent to that of cargo ships of more than 500 gross tonnage.

-However, in case of 60 and more residents or persons who sojourn therein during working hours, other than crew members, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3.
+6.5.2 The fire protection of floating docks, power plants, workshops and floating warehouses shall be equivalent to that of cargo ships of more than 500 gross tonnage.
+If a special personnel of 50 persons and more is carried on these ships, the fire protection shall comply with the requirements of 6.5.1.2 or 6.5.1.3.